Top 10 adventure games of all time

 Each voter is told to choose 10 favorite adventure games and rank them from 1 (best) to 10 (good but not the best).
 Weights are then given to these ranks.
-Each choice (from second to tenth) receives exactly 1 point, while the first choice receives 2 points.
+Each choice (from 2nd to 10th) receives exactly 1 point, while the first choice receives 2 points.
 The totals are tallied to determine the final ranking.
 There are no ties noted among the top 10 choices.

 About the author

 Musician, composer and arranger originally from Minneapolis, Minnesota, Rich Carlson has switched careers in 1997 due to a lifelong obsession with games and a more recent fascination with level design.
 He also seems to recall spending 2 years in Dallas, Texas working on Daikatana and Anachronox at Ion Storm.
 Unfortunately, he has not never seen fruition of those very famous games.
 Carlson now lives in Somerville, Massachusetts and is deeply involved with Thief II: The Metal Age at Looking Glass Studios in Cambridge.
 Life is good, he has time to play his Stratocaster, and the sea breeze there is rather fishy!